Идиомы на букву T

 Pauline's art work was top-notch material.

-• take the plunge
+• take the money and run

 • take to (someone or something)